 Much of the extraordinary production of kelp falls to the ocean floor, like leaf litter in terrestrial forests.
 There, it either remains to support productive and species rich detritus-based forest food webs, or is exported by currents to adjacent ecosystems where it fuels food webs on sandy beaches, deep rocky reefs or submarine canyons.
 Among the many species that inhabit kelp forests are a wide variety of economically important species such as sea urchins, abalone, lobster, sea cucumbers, rockfishes and other finfishes, as well as some endangered species including abalone and southern sea otters.
 The kelp itself is harvested to feed abalone in aquaculture facilities and for use in a number of human products.
 The forests also support economically important eco-tourism, including kayaking, bird and marine mammal watching and scuba diving.

-PISCO’s kelp forest monitoring efforts attempts to discover and describe the structure and function of the kelp forest such as quantification of the density and abundance of the macroalgae, invertebrates and fishes that constitute kelp forest communities.
-This approach allows us to quantify both the patterns of abundance of targeted species as well as characterize changes in the communities they reside in.
-This information provides insight into the causes and consequences of changes in species abundance resulting from human or non-human factors and as such forms the basis of "ecosystem-based management" of kelp forest communities.
+PISCO’s kelp forest monitoring programs are designed to reveal geographic patterns of the structure and functions of this important ecosystem through quantification of the abundance of the macroalgae, invertebrates and fishes that constitute kelp forest communities.
+Our approach allows us to quantify large- and small-scale spatial patterns of structure of the kelp forest communities as well as characterize changes over time.
+This information provides insight into the causes and consequences of changes in species abundance resulting from natural and anthropogenic factors and as such forms the basis of ecosystem-based management of kelp forest communities.
+Read about: